 Delivered by God and Addicted to Sin

-It reminds me of a people who were delivered by God, relentlessly, yet when the times began to roll and sway, they simply forgot all that He had done.
+It reminds me of a people who were delivered by God, they were set free relentlessly, yet when the times began to roll and sway, they simply forgot all that He had done.
 (Numbers 11).
 More than that, it was as if His character was on display and tarnished by their own sinful inclinations.

 We are addicted to sin and our deepest motivation is not to fall at the throne of grace, but really at the grips of desire.
-We cower under these things, under our trauma and shame and become trapped under its weight.
-We need to stay rooted in Christ but instead we fall prey to sins expectation dragging ourselves through the mud and the muck every single time.
+We cower under these things, under our trauma and shame, and become trapped under their weight.
+We need to stay rooted in Christ but instead, we fall prey to sin’s expectation dragging ourselves through the mud and the muck every single time.

 Our sin does not love us.
 Our sin requires us to sacrifice ourselves.
 Our families, our health, our mental sanity, our emotions.
 It asks much of us because it does not give, it only takes.
 Robs and steals. we need to be set free from sin!
 Once again, God delivers.

 Anger demanded more of me than I could give.
 Eating disorders drained more than my weight.
 Promiscuity promised me validation but never came through.
-Anxiety and depression played like Jekyl & Hide but never showed me the other side of daybreak.
-Suicidal tendencies and self-harm gripped at my own skin but never conquered my flesh.
-Drugs promised euphoria but never joyful satisfaction.
+Anxiety and depression played like Jekyll & Hide but never showed me the other side of daybreak.
+A short temper in my motherhood promised me rest, but never allowed true rest.

 All these things were mere mirages, figments of comfort but never grace.
-My childhood trauma gripped my hand bringing me back to the little girl who hid under her covers, covering her ears but never embraced me.
-My idols asked of me, robbed from me, pushed me to make an oath that itself did not keep.
+My idols asked of me robbed me, and pushed me to make an oath that they did not keep.

 Set Free from Sin